Blood Volume, ME/CFS, Relative Density

 The scale at which the body is rendered as compared with the scale of the universe.
 Is my density on par with the density of the world?

 If time’s axis is perceived as too long, in addition to the demand for melatonin being too high, the scale at which the body is rendered will be too large.
-I can use anti diuretic hormone (arginine vasopressin) to increase my fluid volume—but then my blood is too watery.
+I can use anti diuretic hormone (arginine vasopressin) to increase my fluid volume—but then my blood will be too watery.

 Let’s say I have to run around a track that is six feet eight inches in the same amount of time you have to run around a track that is five feet.
 My job is harder, no?